Entity linking: Approaches

 Often entity linking systems use both knowledge graphs and textual features extracted from, for example, the text corpora used to build the knowledge graphs themselves.

 Typical entity linking steps.
-1. NER - find named entities in the text (here, Paris and France); 2. link found named named entities to corresponding unique identifiers (here, Wikipedia pages).
+1. NER - find named entities in the text (here, Paris and France); 2. link found named entities to corresponding unique identifiers (here, Wikipedia pages).
 (2) is often done by: 2.1. defining a metric for comparing candidates in the system; 2.2. creating a small set of candidate identifiers for each named entity, and 2.3.
 Scoring candidates with the metric and choosing one that has the highest score.

 Text-based

 The seminal work by Cucerzan in 2007 published one of the first entity linking systems.
 Specifically, it tackled the task of wikification, that is, linking textual mentions to Wikipedia pages.
 This system categorizes pages into entity, disambiguation, or list pages.
 The set of entities present in each entity page is used to build the entity's context.
 The final step is a collective disambiguation by comparing binary vectors of hand-crafted features each entity's context.
 Cucerzan's system is still used as baseline for recent work.

 Rao et al. proposed a two-step algorithm to link named entities to entities in a target knowledge base.
 First, candidate entities are chosen using string matching, acronyms, and known aliases.
 Then, the best link among the candidates is chosen with a ranking support vector machine (SVM) that uses linguistic features.

 Recent systems, such as by Tsai et al., use word embeddings obtained with a skip-gram model as language features, and can be applied to any language for which a large corpus to build word embeddings is available.
 Like most entity linking systems, it has two steps: an initial candidate selection, and ranking using linear SVM.

 Various approaches have been tried to tackle the problem of entity ambiguity.
 The seminal approach of Milne and Witten uses supervised learning using the anchor texts of Wikipedia entities as training data.
 Other approaches also collected training data based on unambiguous synonyms.